 This is huge!
 As teachers, we do our best to get to know our students – their academic strengths and weaknesses, how they learn best, what interests them, etc. But, in order to reach your most difficult kids, you have to go a step further.
 Find big and small ways to interact with that child one on one.

-- Create an open, running dialogue.
+Create an open, running dialogue.
 Have a two-way journal where your student can write when she’s most frustrated.
 Then create a place where she can turn it in to you discreetly and set a time when you will respond.
 For more on using writing to improve student relationships, see this post.